80 Unique Facts About Utah

 Promontory Point, where the railway lines met

-• The Provisional State of Deseret was rejected by the US federal government in 1850.
+63. The US federal government rejected the Provisional State of Deseret in 1850.
 Instead, they organized the Territory of Utah; originally, the territory included parts of present-day Colorado, Wyoming, and Nevada.

-• The first transcontinental railroad line was completed on May 10, 1869.
-It was completed when the Central Pacific Railroads and Union joined rails at Promontory Summit in the Utah Territory.
+64. The first transcontinental railroad line was completed on May 10, 1869.
+It was completed when the Central Pacific Railroads and Union joined rails at the Promontory Summit in the Utah Territory.
 Today the site is preserved at Golden Spike National Historic Park.

-• On March 22, 1882, polygamy (a common practice among Mormons) was outlawed by the US Congress.
-In order to suppress polygamy in the territories, the US adopted the Edmunds-Tucker Act.
+65. On March 22, 1882, polygamy (a common practice among Mormons) was outlawed by the US Congress.
+To suppress polygamy in the territories, the US adopted the Edmunds-Tucker Act.

 Exterior of the Utah State Capitol